itenium-be/blog-posts/dev-setup/git/2019-04-13-git-hooks-with-husky.md

 # Hooks

 > **git hooks**
-> Run a program before certain points in git's execution.
+> Run a program before certain points in gits execution.

 They are defined in `.git\hooks`. <!-- (config: `core.hooksPath`) -->
 You can find some example files in that directory.
 Remove their `.sample` suffix